 Let's explore how Friday the 13 used to be celebrated before it was condemned as evil, and open up to having fun this Friday the 13!
-Share a free sample Career Strengths Reading.
-What are your strongest talents at work?
-The answers await with this unique reading!
+Share a free sample Self-Empowerment Guide.
+How did the planets shape you?
+Discover the shocking details with our Self-Empowerment Guide!

 In ancient Western cultures, Friday was celebrated as Goddess day, especially the Goddess of Love, fertility and sexuality.
 This sacred day combined with her sacred number 13, the number of Moon cycles in a lunar year, made this special Friday a day of luck, healing, love and sacred ecstasy.
 This is why the group may have feared the Goddess’s power.

 Whether Friday was sacred to Greek Aphrodite, Egyptian Hathor, Roman Venus or Germanic Freya, it was a day to celebrate life and love, feasting on delicious food and the delights of sex.
 Freya gives her name to Friday (Freya’s day) just as the Romans gave the name dies Veneris after Venus to this day.

 This Friday the 13, Venus dances with Neptune before she moves out of the intellectual sign of Aquarius into the heartfelt sign of Pisces.
 Let yourself imagine love and pleasure -- and then go and create it!